 Amir Affirms Qatar's Keenness To Stand By Lebanon

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani stressed the State of Qatar's keenness to stand by Lebanon and its people and support them in their aspirations to advance and achieve the desired prosperity and development.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani stressed the State of Qatar's keenness to stand by Lebanon and its people and support them in their aspirations to advance and achieve the desired prosperity and development.

 HH the Amir added that Qatar is keen to stand with Lebanon and its fraternal people and support them in their aspirations to advance and achieve the desired prosperity and development.